wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 random ones when the thread count is large.
 Second, repeated cache block flushes using the clwb instruction on the same address will suffer extremely high latency, the cause of which is speculated to be either internal serialization of successive clwb instructions, or NVM's wear-leveling mechanism.
+The design insight we can gather from this study, therefore, is that (1) an efficient design should perform sequential writes only with a few threads, and (2) the design should avoid repeatedly flushing the same address as much as possible.